cpgr/numbat/documentation/docs/input-file-syntax.md

       [../]
     []

-The velocity components are calculated by *VelocityDDCAux* AuxKernels, one for each component.
+The velocity components are calculated by *NumbatDarcyVelocitySF* AuxKernels, one for each component.
 For the 2D case, the input syntax is

     [AuxKernels]
       [./uAux]
-        type = VelocityDDCAux
+        type = NumbatDarcyVelocitySF
         variable = u
         component = x
         streamfunction_variable = streamfunction
       [../]
       [./wAux]
-        type = VelocityDDCAux
+        type = NumbatDarcyVelocitySF
         variable = w
         component = y
         streamfunction_variable = streamfunction